Sameerkash/Anthos/README.md

 - Lack of a Tezos mentor made it hard while figure out the project
 - The hackathon was slightly less than 48 hours which made it challenging to develop and design the application

+**Use the release tab to grab and test apk**

+Also find a funded test account below 😁

 ### Funded TestAccount

 ```